The Cost To Move a Three-Bedroom Home: Your Cheapest Options

 • The complexity of your move: Movers charge based on the amount of logistical planning and labor necessary to complete your move efficiently.
 The more complex your move, the more they’ll need to plan.

-Common add-on costs
+Common add-on costs for a three-bedroom move

-• Accessibility: If movers have a hard time parking near your current or new home, you may see a charge for the extra labor.
+• Accessibility: If the movers have a hard time parking near your current or new home, you may see a charge for the extra labor.

 • Packing/unpacking: Packing and unpacking services add to the total time required to complete your move, plus the cost of any provided packing materials.